User's Guide

 If IPA Palette tried to show all of the symbols used in theoretical and applied linguistics, the window would have twenty tabs and fill the entire screen!
 It's a painful choice, but only current IPA/ExtIPA symbols (and their superscripts if available) will be officially supported.
 However, if you need some additional symbols that are not in IPA but are still supported by Unicode, you can add them to your preferences.
 Or maybe you just use a few IPA symbols and you want them all on the same tab.

-The Settings pane has a button called Custom Symbols….
-If you press the button, a sheet will be displayed in which you can edit your custom symbols.
+The Settings pane has a menu called Custom Symbols.
+Using that you can use the Edit… item; a sheet will be displayed in which you can edit your symbols.
 You can add (with the plus button) and delete (with the delete key).
 You can paste in a symbol, or you can use Apple's Character Palette to enter one.
 Under the Description column you can describe the symbol if you wish.
 If you do, the description will be displayed at the bottom of the palette when you mouse over the symbol, and you can search for it in the Search tab.

 The Custom tab pane is updated every time you edit your list.
 (If you remove all of them, or don't have any, the Custom pane will not be displayed in the Palette.)
 Custom symbols and their descriptions are saved in your preferences, so you only have to define them once.